webdevelopers-eu/zolinga-ai/README.md

 ## Usage

-1. Configure the AI backends in your Zolinga configuration:
+1. Configure the AI backends in your Zolinga configuration.
+It supports [Ollama backend API](https://ollama.com/download).
    ```json
    {
        "config": {